nhasenbank/Investment_Report/README.md

 # Investment Report
-The investment tracker program imports, analyzes and visualizes your assets that are maintained in a Google Sheet, and sends a summary to any E-Mail address using a G-Mail account.
-It shows detailed information of the current value, prior week value, purchase value, all-time high and the date of the all-time high by single holding as well as for the total.
+The investment report program imports, analyzes and visualizes your assets that are maintained in a Google Sheet, and sends a summary to any E-Mail address using a G-Mail account.
+It shows detailed information of the current value, development to prior week, development to purchase value, all-time high and the date of the all-time high by single holding as well as for the total depot.

 **Note that this currently only works for cryptocurrencies!**